-God speaks through numbers because only math is impervious to corruption.
+God speaks through numbers because math is the only language impervious to corruption.

 the cure for apathy

 in order to care about people, you first need to teach boring, monotonous, artificial, stifled, stubborn, whining, complaining, begging, deceptive, anxious, slow, apathetic guys to meet your need for companionship. if you can’t get them to do that, you will never be motivated to care about them. just because it’s an objectively moral thing to do, won’t force you to care any sooner. pity and guilt won’t change that either. care requires motivation. and motivation is ultimately related to necessity. there is no way to circumvent necessity; if you can’t get people to meet your needs, you won’t care about anyone. period.

 anatomy of an opinion

 caring about people isn’t a gift or a talent. it’s a skill that requires development. in order to teach this skill to others, you must first possess it yourself. i.e., if you want to teach others how to become desirable, you must be desirable first; if you want others to sacrifice their time, you must sacrifice your time first. if you want others to sacrifice their resources, you must offer up your skills and possessions first. which means you have to learn how to do 3 things:

 say what you believe